-You know that by neglecting to market your website where you showcase your products and services using social media, you will be missing out on the powerful results that an effective social media optimization marketing strategy affords.
-Besides, your competitors and clients are on social media.
+You know that by neglecting to market your website where you showcase your products and services using social media, you will miss out on the powerful results that an effective social media optimization marketing strategy affords.

-For the second part, I am going to share tips on how my team & I use social media to drive traffic for a B2B and B2C startup company.
+- Part 2: Tactics on how to use social media to drive traffic for a B2B and B2C startup company.

-Also, you may have thought that forking out hundreds of dollars to make it look pretty snazzy; people would come and visit.
-Nope, they have not.
+Also, you may have thought spending hundreds of dollars to make your business website look pretty snazzy, people would come and visit and talk about your business.

 There’s ONE reality.

 That is the number of websites we have as of January 2020, according to a survey by Netcrafter.

 Your business website is just one of the over a million websites that are live right now.

 People might not know that your website exists.

 People do not care about how pretty it is. *Ouch*

 People will not look for your product nor service.